cloudify-cosmo/cloudify-manager/tests/README.md

 - `--container-id` - use a pre-spawned container (might be from a separate test run that provided --keep-container) for this test.
 Use this to greatly increase iteration speed when working with the tests.
+- `--k8s-namespace` - use the Kubernetes cluster (must be already spawned in that namespace) to run the test.
 - `--lightweight` - run a container without optional services, making it lighter and faster